 Months of entry

-This unique course fuses media theory with creative and professional practice.
+This course fuses media theory with creative and professional practice.
 You will be encouraged to think critically about the role of media in the digital age, exploring problems and challenges through your engagement with key theories of media, culture and communication as well as a range of creative media practices.

 You will gain a systematic understanding of major theories of media and communications and apply emergent concepts to a wide range of case studies.
 You will investigate how global media production, circulation and consumption relate to issues of diversity, equality and identity, as well as to environmental and ethical challenges.